vishalkumar957039/container/docs/technical-overview.md

 Normally, vmnet creates the container network using the CIDR address 192.168.64.1/24, and on macOS 15, `container` defaults to using this CIDR address in the network helper.
 To diagnose and resolve issues stemming from a subnet address mismatch between vmnet and the network helper:

-- Before creating the first container, scan the output of the command `ifconfig` for all bridge interface named similarly to `bridge100`.
+- Before creating the first container, scan the output of the command `ifconfig` for a bridge interface named similarly to `bridge100`.
 - After creating the first container, run `ifconfig` again, and locate the new bridge interface to determine container the subnet address.
 - Run `container ls` to check the IP address given to the container by the network helper.
 If the address corresponds to a different network:
   - Run `container system stop` to terminate the services for `container`.